 As his name implies, Toad possesses almost all the traits and abilities of a toad, most notably his superhuman jumping and leaping abilities.
 When originally introduced, this is the only ability that is revealed to us, and quite possibly the only one he possessed.
 Because of this skill, Toad usually travels by jumping rather than walking, even when traveling short distances.
 The popularity of the more skilled version of Toad in the X-Men movie caused most versions of Toad to take on his other abilities and skilled combat as well.
 He has recently developed a style of combat all his own, incorporating his agility and leg strength.
 Before this, his only attacks were random strikes which usually missed their mark.

 The most powerful muscles in Toad’s body are his legs and his tongue.
-The tongue has been extended to a maximum of approximately 25 feet long.
+Due to being upgraded by alien technology, Toad's tongue can be extended to a maximum of approximately 25 feet long.
 Toad uses his long, powerful tongue to lash out at high speeds or to constrict people like a boa constrictor.
 His tongue is strong enough to completely crush someone in a matter of seconds.
 On a slightly more disgusting note, Toad also uses his tongue’s whip-like abilities to catch flighted insects out of the air and eat them.
 Also, the tip of his tongue secretes a mind controlling pheromone that begins to work as soon as it contacts the skin.

 Toad’s body also secretes a quick drying adhesive that he spits at his opponents.
 It wraps around them and dries instantly, incapacitating them unless they can break free.
 On command, his hands and feet can ooze a sticky solution that allows him to stick to and climb up walls and ceilings.
 The solution also doubles as a paralytic toxin that numbs or paralyzes a victim’s whole body.
 An awful side affect of his chemical-secreting talents is a chemical imbalance that leads to unstable, often just strange behavior.
 He has a habit of rarely bathing and this, plus his secretions, gives him a strong, foul smell, which does not help people look past his appearance.